acdh-oeaw/fun-with-editions-workshops/FAQs/tabulator.md

 ## background color

 * Q: How do I change the background color of the table?
 Is there an easy/easier way than e.g. https://github.com/emt-project/emt-static/blob/main/html/css/tablutor-style.css

+## How to configure default sorting
+* Q: How to configure default sorting
+* A: